alexei1983/NpiRegistry/README.md

 > intelligence-free numeric identifier (10-digit number).

 This package provides easy-to-use functionality that queries the NPI registry API.
 Version 2.1 of the API is the only supported version in this package.
-CMS has deprecated previous versions of the API, so that shouldn't be a problem.
+CMS has deprecated previous versions of the API.

 ## Example Usage